Lore, Legends, and Superstitions About Black Cats

-- In Italy it is believed that if a black cats sits in the bed of a sick person, death is surely to come.
+- In Italy, it is believed that if a black cat sits in the bed of a sick person, death is sure to come.

 - In Scotland, if a black cat sits on someone's porch, it is said to bring them great monetary fortune.

 - It was once believed that witches could transform into a black cat a total of 9 times.
 This is likely where the legend of black cats having 9 lives originated from.